Course Reserve Service: Information for Professors

 - Name of journal or sourcebook

 - Date of publication and/or volume and issue

 - Winter semester: December 1*

 - Spring/Summer semester: April 15*

-Due to the number of requests submitted before the beginning of each semester, our policy is to process the first 3-4 weeks of readings initially, and then add the remaining readings in advance of the reading date.
+Due to the volume of requests received at the start of each term, our policy is to process (as priority) the material required for the first 3-4 weeks of the course, and then add the remaining material required before the reading date for this material.

 How long does material stay on reserve?

 Generally, materials will remain available until the end of the current academic semester, including the exam period; a new request must be submitted every semester even if the material remains the same.